-- 1. Select one or several elements you want to be included in a loop inside the playlist. - 2.
-To define an infinite partial loop, press the shortcut. - 3.
-To define a counter partial loop, press the shortcut.
+- 1. Select one or several elements you want to be included in a loop inside the playlist.

+- 2. Press one of the following shortcuts:

+- to define an infinite partial loop

+- To define a counter partial loop.

-In the Define a Partial Loop window displayed, enter the number of times to play the loop and click OK.
+In the Define a Partial Loop window displayed, enter the number of times to play the loop and click \mathbf{OK} .